 Sound Transit is governed by an eighteen member board, seventeen of whom are local city and county elected officials appointed by the respective member county executives and confirmed by the council of each member county.
-Membership is based on the population from the portion of each county that lies within Sound Transit's service area, one representative per 164,000 residents.
+Membership is based on the population from the portion of each county that lies within Sound Transit's service area.
 Representation on the board includes an elected official representing the largest city in each county and ensures proportional representation from other cities and from unincorporated areas of each county.
 The final board position is held by the Secretary of Transportation, Washington State Department of Transportation.
 Currently, there are 10 representatives from King County, 4 from Pierce County and 3 from Snohomish County.

 Changing the subarea equity principle would take two-thirds, or 12 votes, of the 18-member Sound Transit board.
-There are various financial controls over subarea that are observed internally and the report is available for review by the Sound Transit board as well as the independent Community Oversight Panel.
+In addition, there is strong financial oversight federally, as well as accountability measures over subarea, that include an independent Community Oversight Panel.
 An independent accountant has also been engaged to perform agreed-upon procedures on the Schedule.